 Arguably the easiest method.
-Simply heat up a kettle of water and pour it directly on your weeds.
+Simply heat up a kettle of water and pour it directly on actively growing weeds.
 That’s it.
+The heat alone will scorch weeds and stop them in their tracks.
 (Bonus tip: A pot of boiling water is also very effective on growing or resilient ant hills in your lawn.
 The water makes its way through the extensive highway of small tunnels and usually only takes one time.)

 Practically all households have this cleaning necessity, but I bet you didn’t know you could kill weeds and clean your kitchen with it.
 Just add 10 ounces to 2 ½ gallons of water, mix thoroughly, and spray it on the weeds vigorously.
 Then watch them wither away.